TimoGuy/monolithic_renderer/docs/whiteboard.md

-@TODO: It appears that actually writing a simple geom shader is the next step (that would include the camera projectionview stuff).
-And then it should be clear what else is needed to get to drawing the first scene.
-    Maybe it could just be the simple missing material shader!!
-(Could just draw a color for now)

-STAR HERTEEEE!!!
-OKAY: so the next thing to do is finish the pipeline material creation boilerplate. (material_bank.cpp)
+@TODO: okay so figuring out the geom_culling.comp shader is what you need to do next.

+And then after that is doing the whole first scene drawing!!
+How exciting!